 2002 Irene Worth, the Nebraska-born actor who played legendary roles in London, Broadway, and the Stratford Festival in Ontario, Canada, dies at age 85.

 2003 In an attempt to settle a three-day-old strike by musicians that has shut down Broadway musicals, Mayor Michael Bloomberg hosts Jed Bernstein of the League of American Theatres and Producers and Bill Moriarity of Local 802 of the American Federation of Musicians in an evening bargaining session that continues through the night.

 2014 Robert Askins' irreverent comedy Hand to God opens Off-Broadway at the Lucille Lortel Theatre.
 Steven Boyer stars as soft-spoken Christian Puppet Ministry student Jason, who becomes possessed by his foul-mouthed sock puppet.
-The production proves to be a hit, and transfers to Broadway the following year.
+The production transfers to Broadway the following year.

 2016 Jeff Daniels and Michelle Williams star in the Broadway debut of David Harrower's Blackbird, opening at the Belasco Theatre.
 Joe Mantello directs the play about a 27-year-old woman who finds and confronts the man who sexually abused her when she was 12.
 The play was previously seen in New York in a 2007 Off-Broadway production, also directed by Mantello, that starred Daniels opposite Alison Pill.

 Watch highlights from the 2014 Off-Broadway production of Robert Askins' Hand to God: